sammi-turner/Arcolinux-DWM-Rice/README.md

 audacity
 ```

-3. I like to have a back-up desktop environment in case dwm breaks, so I would also install the following at the terminal
+3. I like to have a back-up desktop environment in case DWM breaks, so I would also install xfce4 at the terminal.

 ```
 sudo pacman -S xfce4 xfce4-goodies